 Trauma Therapy Services

 According to Dr Daniel Siegel, trauma is an experience or experiences that overwhelms one’s ability to cope, such as childhood abuse or a natural disaster.
 People often experience immediate reactions of shock and denial that the event has happened.
-However, some people may also experience unpredictable emotions.
+However, some people may also experience an unpredictable emotional response.

 Developmental trauma refers to any early relational traumatic event, such as separation from parents, loss of a parent, sexual, physical and/or emotional abuse, that interrupts healthy attachment patterns such as emotional regulation, cognition, and behavioural control (Elbretch & Antcliff, 2014; Naff, 201; Lawson & Quinn, 2013).

-Not processing difficult experiences from one’s early childhood may have a long-lasting negative impact on the individual through adulthood.
+Not processing traumatic events from one’s early childhood may have a long-lasting negative impact on the individual through adulthood.
 The long-term impacts include poor communication skills, unable to regulate emotions, having difficulties in forming new relationships or maintaining existing relationships, and having low self-esteem, confidence, and motivation.
 Such struggles may lead to self-harm, suicidal ideation, anxiety, panic attacks, depression, and other types of psychological struggles.

 It is challenging to process these complex emotions on your own.
 With trauma-informed art psychotherapy, you will be able to process past difficult emotions in a safe, confidential and a non intrusive manner.
 That's how mental health professionals at Solace can help.